developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 **Wildcard rules**:

-* Apps selected by wildcard will be displayed on the User-Mode screen in alphabetical order.
+* Each group of apps selected by wildcard will be displayed on the User-Mode screen in alphabetical order relative to that group.
+* Zebra apps always will be displayed before wildcard-selected apps.
 * Apps selected by wildcard cannot be removed using the long-press feature in Admin Mode.
 * Apps excluded from a wildcard search cannot be added using the long-press feature in Admin Mode.
+* The exclude command does not support the wildcard character; apps must be excluded one at a time.
 * If left undefined in XML, application labels will be applied to icons from the manifest file.
+* The wildcard character may only appear once per line and **must** appear at the end.
+* The following wildcard searches have been blocked as a security measure:
+    * com.android.*
+    * com.android*
+    * com.androi*
+    * com.andro*
+    * com.andr*
+    * com.and*
+    * com.an*
+    * com.a*
+    * com.*

 #### URL Example